utpalkoley/upload_video_in_youtube_using_codeigniter/readme.txt

-Just create a new directory in your root of your codeigniter project.
+Just create a new directory name "upload" in your root of your codeigniter project.